Jaseci-Labs/jaseci/docs/docs/internals/research/breaking_dynamo.md

 compiled = torch.compile(model)
 ```

-When this compiled model is called with input values it will produce fx-graph IR for the foward function.
-The fx graph is can be defined as dataflow in a forward function for op-to-op.
-This flow help the backend compiler to identify paralaizable operaations and schedule the operations accordingly.
-The genarated fx-graph looks like below.
+When this compiled model is called with input values, it will produce FX-graph IR for the forward function.
+The FX graph can be defined as dataflow in a forward function for op-to-op.
+This flow helps the backend compiler to identify parallelizable operations and schedule the operations accordingly.
+The generated FX-graph looks like below.

 ![FX Graph Example](assets/main_count(1)_77.svg)

-How ever, this graph genaration can be interrupted by adding an unsupported operation such as a python ```print``` statement.
-Here the goal would be to identify where exactly such breaks can occur.
+However, this graph generation can be interrupted by adding an unsupported operation such as a Python `print` statement.
+Here, the goal would be to identify where exactly such breaks can occur.

-## How torch Dynamo decide what to compile?
+## How does TorchDynamo decide what to compile?

-When tracing the codebase from the ```torch.compile``` one interesting find was the way how torch dynamo decides which function to compile.
-This is importent when an object gets passed into ```torch.compile```, Dynamo need to decide which methods needs to be compiled.
-When ```torch.compile``` is called, it fetches the python stack frames and use a set of criterion on which frame needs compiling.
-Following are the criteria for skiping compilation on a given stack.
+When tracing the codebase from the `torch.compile` call, one interesting finding was the way TorchDynamo decides which function to compile.
+This is important when an object gets passed into `torch.compile`; Dynamo needs to decide which methods need to be compiled.
+When `torch.compile` is called, it fetches the Python stack frames and uses a set of criteria to determine which frame needs compiling.
+Following are the criteria for skipping compilation on a given stack:

 1. If the frame is already compiled.
 2. When debugging a specific function.
 3. Skips generator expressions in specific utility files to reduce noise in error stats.
-4. Avoids the complexity of compiling attribute setters (```__setattr__```), which can be tricky to handle generally.
+4. Avoids the complexity of compiling attribute setters (`__setattr__`), which can be tricky to handle generally.
-5. Skips intitialization methods (```__init__```).
+5. Skips initialization methods (`__init__`).
-6. Avoids frames created by ```exec()``` calls, which can propagate globals unexpectedly.
+6. Avoids frames created by `exec()` calls, which can propagate globals unexpectedly.
 7. Skips namedtuple subclass constructors that have empty builtins.
 8. Generators cannot be compiled directly and will raise an error.
 9. Skips frames that don't contain tensor operations.

-These skips can be observed in the pytorch codebase.
+These skips can be observed in the PyTorch codebase.

 === "torch/_dynamo/convert_frame.py"